bitfinity-network/tech-docs-bitfinity-evm/docs/interact/metamask.md

 ![Remix-deploy-contract-confirmed](/img/remix_deploy_contract_confirmed.png)

-Now that the contract is deployed on the EVMC network, we can interact with it via MetaMask.
+Now that the contract is deployed on the Bitfinity network, we can interact with it via MetaMask.

 ## Adding an ERC-20 Token to MetaMask

-In the MetaMask interface (with the EVMC Testnet network still selected), click the `Add Token` button:
+In the MetaMask interface (with the Bitfinity Testnet network still selected), click the `Add Token` button:

 ![MetaMask-add-token-button](/img/metamask_add_token_button.png)